 The expert advisory committee on vaccines in Canada (National Advisory Committee on Immunization (NACI)) recommends that children 6 months through 17 years receive a vaccine that protects against four strains of flu virus.

 The traditional vaccine injection given in the arm is safe and works well to prevent influenza infection in children.
-If you would prefer that your child not have a needle, a nasal spray alternative called FluMist is also available and free for children age 2 through 17 years.
+FluMist®Quadrivalent (AstraZeneca) is not available for use in Canada for the 2019-2020 influenza season.
+Therefore, no nasal spray influenza vaccine (LAIV) alternative is available in Canada for this season.

 Safety and side effects